steveshogren/10-minute-vim-exercises/book_sample_multiple_repeat.md

 #### Exercise - Move

-On a fresh copy of [ozymandias.txt](ozymandias.txt), move all lines with just a number to the bottom of the file.
+In the file [variables.php](variables.php), move all lines that do not access `$array` to the bottom of the file.

 #### Exercise - Print

-On a fresh copy of [ozymandias.txt](ozymandias.txt), print all lines with poetry.
+In the file [BookCalendar.hs](BookCalendar.hs), show all function signatures by printing all lines with a function signature.
+(Hint: they have `::` after the function name).